July 4, 2023: MARKET TEMPERATURE:

 We work our way down to the basement where we see a throng of floral wreathes – rows upon rows – so many that each exterior door could have been decorated with a different one each month without repetition.

 They were, however, hanging on a pegboard wall, & on that wall was a little tiny knob.
 Upon closer inspection, that tiny knob seemed to open a not-so-tiny door.
 My client was reading the label on the hot water tank, I called her over, “Laura, there must be extra storage space behind here!”
-Being ever so careful not to disturb the collection of floral garland, I turned the knob & tugged the door open a bit.
+Being ever so careful not to disturb the collection of floral garlands, I turned the knob & tugged the door open a bit.
 There wasn’t enough light in the basement to spare for this secretive space.
 I tugged the door a big more, reached for my phone & shone the light inside.

 What I expected was a collection of teddy bears or plastic totes of quilting scraps or anything else that matched the grandma-esque cottagey vibe.
 But what I saw was not any of those things.
 What I saw through the crack of light was a large tree stump – one from a tree that could have been 100 years old.
-It was flat, stable & came up about knee high. & there right in the middle of this stump, pitched at a 45 degree angle was the handle of a full-sized ax that was driven right into the center.
+It was flat, stable & came up about knee high. & there right in the middle of this stump, pitched at a 45-degree angle was the handle of a full-sized ax that was driven right into the center.

 What the heck?!
 Why did this granny cottage have a hidden room in the basement?!
 Why did this hidden room look like it was made for beheading chickens or dismembering bodies?